Abdulwarissherzad/HTTP-Client/README.md

-# asi4
+#  HTTP Client
+#Assignment #4 of the Advance Network Programming course.
-Assignment #4 is about HTTP Client, the main goal is to develop network socket client tool which can be used to transfer data from or to real web server.
+Assignment #4 is about HTTP Client, the main goal is to develop a network socket client tool that can be used to transfer data from or to a real web server.